 It was on Oct.
 1, 1847, that she saw the comet.
 As her parents entertained guests, Maria slipped out of the house and onto the roof of the Pacific National Bank.
 She then summoned her father to look at the comet, and they watched it for a while until they knew for sure.

 Maria Mitchell Wins the Medal

 King Frederick VI of Denmark in 1832 had offered a gold medal to anyone who discovered a comet that the naked eye couldn’t see.

-She almost lost out to a Jesuit priest who saw it two days later from the Vatican’s planetarium.
+She almost lost out to a Jesuit priest who saw it two days later from the Vatican’s observatory.